-Note 1-Summary of significant accounting policies
+Note 1-Nature of operations and summary of significant accounting policies

 Nature of Organization - The Arc Davidson County & Greater Nashville & Affiliates (the "Organization") is a nonprofit corporation conducting programs for the benefit of individuals with intellectual and developmental disabilities and their families.
 The Organization is affiliated with The U.S. Arc and The Arc of Tennessee.
 The State of Tennessee Department of Finance and Administration, Division of Intellectual and Developmental Disabilities, and the Bureau of TennCare provide support on an annual basis.